Panagiotis Vlachodimos: Dynamo Dresden

 On 15 July 2020, signed a two years contract with German club Dynamo Dresden for an undisclosed fee.
 On 1 May 2021 he scored against Uerdingen 05 in 3.
 Liga in the season 2020–21 at the Grotenburg-Stadion.
 On 16 May 2021 he scored against Türkgücü München at the Rudolf-Harbig-Stadion in 3.
 Liga in the season 2020–21.
 With Dynamo Dresden won the 3.
 Liga in the season 2020–21 and got promoted 2.
 Bundesliga.

 On 19 September 2021, Panagiotis Vlachodimos during 2.
 Bundesliga's match against Darmstadt suffered a ruptured anterior cruciate ligament in his left knee and will need to be out of action for at least six months, with the player expected to undergo immediate surgery to repair the problem.

 International career

 Vlachodimos decided to represent Greece, the country of his origin, from youth level.
 He has played for the under-19 team and the under-21 team.

 Personal life

-Panagiotis is the older brother of Odysseas, who plays for Newcastle United F.C. in England.
+Panagiotis is the older brother of Odysseas, who plays for Spanish side Sevilla on loan from Newcastle United.